 Help us find those strays and bring them back to the heard as we “Head UP The Creek” to round up Cattle from the hillsides and creek drainages.
 Let’s pack a lunch, leave right after breakfast to begin our daily mountain adventure.
 Riding with our experience and knowledgeable “real Montana cowboys” will be an experience you will long remember.

 Elk will be starting the annual rut and the sound of elk bugle will surely be heard echoing throughout the valley.
 Riding goals will be spontaneous and we’ll go where we need that day.
 The days are sure to still be warm and the nights cool.
-Be prepared to dress in layers and be prepared to breath the fresh, crisp air of Montana.
+Be prepared to dress in layers and be prepared to breathe the fresh, crisp air of Montana.

 Sign up for our six night inclusive package and for no extra fee you may wish to spend the night at our upper camp, what we call the “Hide Out,” where you can wake up even higher in the mountains to bacon frying in the pan and the horses right outside our door.